keboola/python-cdc-component/db_components/ex_oracle_cdc/README.md

 - Set the `heartbeat > Heartbeat interval [ms]` connector configuration property to the desired interval in milliseconds.
 - Set the `heartbeat > Action query` connector configuration property to the desired query that will be executed on the heartbeat table.
   - It is recommended to use the default UPDATE query: `UPDATE kbc.heartbeat SET last_heartbeat = NOW()`
-- Select the heartbeat table in the `Datasource > Tables to sync` configuration property to track the heartbeat table and make sure it is contained in the publication.

  ## Data Type Mapping

-The MySQL datatypes are mapped to the [Keboola Connection Base Types](https://help.keboola.com/storage/tables/data-types/#base-types) as follows:
+The Oracle datatypes are mapped to the [Keboola Connection Base Types](https://help.keboola.com/storage/tables/data-types/#base-types) as follows:

 Based on the JSON file you've selected, the `base_type` column in the table can be updated as follows: